 Ann will be exhibiting for two weeks in the Horsebridge Centre in Whitstable from 11th to 23rd August – exciting opportunity to buy direct from the artist oil paintings, prints, cards and calendars

-Coming Up!
-‘Shoreline 2’ – an Exhibition of Oil Paintings in the Horsebridge Centre in Whitstable, Kent 11th to 23rd August The exhibition will feature many of Ann’s latest paintings, and certainly will represent Whitstable and the wonderful Swale marshes.
+‘Shoreline 2’ – an Exhibition of Oil Paintings in the Horsebridge Centre in Whitstable, Kent 11th to 23rd August 2021.
+The exhibition features many of Ann’s latest paintings, and certainly represented Whitstable and the wonderful Swale marshes.

-My Garden Studio is now OPEN.
-This is part of the South East Open Studio programme 4th to 20th July.
+My Garden Studio was OPEN as part of the South East Open Studio programme 4th to 20th July.
 My hours are 10-12.30pm and 2-6pm daily though I am closed Monday 7th, Wednesday 9th and Tuesday 15th.
 Thursdays late opening 11.30.

 I built my Studio during lockdown to give me somewhere to work from home; come and see – work in progress; oil painting with brush and palette knife, canvas building, varnishing (maybe).
 I have cards and prints for sale as well as paintings hanging on my studio wall.